Keksuccino/mcef/README.md

 }

 dependencies {
-    implementation "de.keksuccino:mcef-neoforge:${project.mcefVersion}-1.21.10"
+    implementation "de.keksuccino:mcef-neoforge:2.1.7-1.21.10"
 }
 ```

 NeoForge ships deobfuscated jars by default, so the dependency can be declared with a plain `implementation`.
-Substitute the version tuple for the release you want to target.
+Replace the MCEF and Minecraft version as required.

-### Building & Modifying MCEF
+## Building & Modifying MCEF

 After cloning this repo, you will need to clone the java-cef git submodule.
 There is a gradle task for this: `./gradlew cloneJcef`.